ROBROICH/SAP_AND_AZURE_IOT_DEMO/README.md

 # Demo scenario and basic story line

--Imagine the Raspberry Emulator as IoT device used in shipping of heat-sensitive vaccines
+* Imagine the Raspberry Emulator as IoT device used in shipping of heat-sensitive vaccines

--If the temperature is measured above 30°, the vaccine is damaged and must be replaced
+* If the temperature is measured above 30°, the vaccine is damaged and must be replaced

--To replace the vaccine, a sales order is automatically created in SAP ECC in case the measured temperature is above 30°
+* To replace the vaccine, a sales order is automatically created in SAP ECC in case the measured temperature is above 30°

--For excel users the current sales order SAP ECC will be displayed in Excel
+* For excel users the current sales order SAP ECC will be displayed in Excel

 # Demo implementation

 The following steps are required to implement the demo:
--Raspberry PI emulator
+* Raspberry PI emulator

--Notifications with Azure Logic Apps
+* Notifications with Azure Logic Apps

--Get access to public SAP system
+* Get access to public SAP system

--Adjust Logic-App
+* Adjust Logic-App

--Show sales order in Excel
+* Show sales order in Excel

 ![Demo flow](https://github.com/ROBROICH/REPO1/blob/master/images/DEMO_FLOW.jpg)